jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 ## Smarter Digital Therapeutics with Personal Sensing

-Although you may not have heard the term "personal sensing" before, you have almost certainly seen it in action.
+Now you may not have heard the term "personal sensing" before, you have almost certainly seen it in action.

 I'm a running nut, and for me, ads for trail running shoes, the latest running backpacks, or the newest fancy water bottles follow me around everywhere.